 New technology is essential for making hybrid work, but it’s only effective if people actually use it.
 As a manager, you play a huge role in technology adoption.
 It’s your job to show your team how new tools, from AI assistants to desk booking software, can help them, not create more work.
 The best way to do this is to lead by example and provide practical training and support.
 You can ensure a seamless integration of technology by choosing tools that fit into your team’s existing workflows, like Officely’s integrations with Slack and Teams.
 When technology feels like a natural part of the day, it becomes a powerful enabler of productivity and connection.

-Put Your Plan into Action (and Measure It)
+Put Your Plan into Action (and Measure Your Progress)

 A great workplace strategy on paper is one thing, but bringing it to life is where the real work begins.
 The transition to a more flexible, tech-enabled office isn't a single event; it's a process of implementation, measurement, and refinement.
 This is your chance to turn ideas into tangible improvements for your team.
 The key is to be intentional about how you roll out new tools and policies, making sure your team feels supported, not overwhelmed.